Responses

 - Function/tool calling support

-- Multimodal inputs (images, files) for supported models
+- Multimodal inputs (images, video, files) for supported models

-All requests require authentication via API key:x-team-id to choose team context when team defaults are evaluated (for example, retention defaults).
+Use an API key for normal authenticated billing:x-team-id to choose team context when team defaults are evaluated (for example, retention defaults).

 Endpoints